valancej/documentation/_general/integrations/codeclimate.md

 aws s3 sync coverage/ "s3://my-bucket/coverage/$CI_COMMIT_ID"
 ```

-Note that you will need to modify the S3 path (or provide an alternative storage path), as well as set the `$N` value value by manually declaring separate pipeline IDs.
+Note that you will need to modify the S3 path (or provide an alternative storage path), as well as set the `$N` value by manually declaring separate pipeline IDs.

-Next, at the end of your build itself, as a new test command placed after your normal tests:
+Next, at the end of your build itself you will not use the `after-build` call, but instead as a new test command placed after your normal tests:

 ```yaml
 - name: codeclimate_assemble_results